 - The typical smoker takes about 10 puffs from each cigarette.
 A person smoking a pack per day gets about 200 “hits” of nicotine each day.

 - Smokers usually become dependent on nicotine and suffer physical and emotional (mental or psychological) withdrawal symptoms when they stop smoking.
 These symptoms include irritability, nervousness, headaches, and trouble sleeping.
-The true marker for addiction, though, is that people still smoke even though they know smoking is bad for them—affecting their lives, their health, and their families in unhealthy ways.
-Most people who smoke want to quit.
+The true marker for addiction, though, is that people still smoke even though they know smoking is bad for them – affecting their lives, their health, and their families in unhealthy ways.
+In fact, most people who smoke want to quit.

 Researchers are also looking at other chemicals in tobacco that make it harder to quit.
 In the brains of animals, tobacco smoke causes chemical changes that are not fully explained by the effects of nicotine.

 In one regular cigarette, the average amount of nicotine the smoker gets ranges between about 1 mg and 2 mg.
 But the cigarette itself contains more nicotine than this.
 The amount people actually take in depends on how they smoke, how many puffs they take, how deeply they inhale, and other factors.

 All forms of tobacco have nicotine and other chemicals which are easily absorbed through the lungs with smoking and through the mouth or nose with oral tobacco (spit, snuff, or smokeless tobacco).
 From these entry points, nicotine quickly spreads throughout the body.